techfixpros/PDDuino/README.md

  TODO: find a ttl-serial module that actually supports the dsr/dtr lines.
   https://www.pololu.com/product/126   breadboard-friendly single row of pins
-  https://www.amazon.com/dp/B0190WSINY/   needs jumper wires to a breadboard
+  https://www.amazon.com/dp/B0190WSINY/  double row pin header needs jumper wires to a breadboard
   Female plug, DCE pinout, needs a different serial cable, or adapters.

 ## Usage:
+### Normal usage
+Use as you would use a real [TPDD](http://tandy.wiki/TPDD) or any other [TPDD emulator](http://tandy.wiki/TPDD_Emulators).

 ### Bootstrap Procedure
 Assuming you are using a [MounT](https://github.com/bkw777/MounT) adapter to host a Feather or Teensy.
 Assuming you are using the [BCR-USB](https://github.com/bkw777/BCR_Breakout) adapter to power the MounT.